haroine/icarus/README.md

-# gaston
+# icarus
-A package with useful functions for non-response adjustment and calibration in survey sampling.
+ICARUS (Icarus Calibrates And Reweights Units in Samples) is an R package providing useful functions for calibration and reweighting estimators in survey sampling.
+The former name of this package was gaston.

-Gaston is alpha software.
-Use at your own risk.